 Advantages of Grading System in Education:

-Let us now look in detail the advantages of grading system in education which is used as an inevitable tool of assessing a student’s performance at least in the school life.
+Let us now look in detail the advantages of grading system in education which is used as an inevitable tool for assessing a student’s performance at least in the school life.

 1. Takes the pressure off from the students at certain levels: